visit-dav/visit/docs/SphynxDocs/Quantitative/Expressions.rst

 variables that are stored in the database.
 Expressions are extremely powerful because they allow users to analyze new data without necessarily having to rerun a simulation.
-Variables created using expressions behave just like variables stored in a database; they appear in the plot menu and can be visualized using VisIt's plots.
+Variables created using expressions behave just like variables stored in a database; they appear in menus where database variables appear and can be visualized like any other database variable.

 Expression Window
 ~~~~~~~~~~~~~~~~~

 VisIt provides an **Expression Window**, shown in
 :numref:`Figure %s <expressionwindow>`, that allows users to create new
 variables that can be used in visualizations.
-You can open the
+Users can open the
 **Expression Window** by clicking on the **Expressions** option in the
 **Main Window's Controls** menu.
 The **Expression Window** is divided
-vertically into two main areas: **Expression list** and **Definitions**.
+vertically into two main areas with the **Expression list** on the left
+and the **Definition** area on the right.
-The Expression list contains the list of expressions.
-The Definitions
+The **Expression list** contains the list of expressions.
+The **Definition**
 area displays the definition of the expression that is highlighted in
 the **Expression list** and provides controls to edit the expression
 definition.